sherlock-audit/2022-10-illuminate-judging/README.md

 ## Recommendation
 Use `swapExactTokensForTokensSupportingFeeOnTransferTokens()`

+## Discussion

+**JTraversa**

+Same as #116

+**0x00052**

+Escalate for 1 USDC

+Reminder @Evert0x

+**sherlock-admin**

+ > Escalate for 1 USDC
+>
+> Reminder @Evert0x

+You've created a valid escalation for 1 USDC!

+To remove the escalation from consideration: Delete your comment.
+To change the amount you've staked on this escalation: Edit your comment **(do not create a new comment)**.

+You may delete or edit your escalation comment anytime before the 48-hour escalation window closes.
+After that, the escalation becomes final.

-# Issue M-6: ERC777 transfer hooks can be used to bypass fees for markets that support Swivel
+# Issue M-9: ERC777 transfer hooks can be used to bypass fees for markets that support Swivel

 Source: https://github.com/sherlock-audit/2022-10-illuminate-judging/issues/104